 After that George Nissen and Larry Griswold set up the production of the devices in Cedar Rapids.
 However, the trade went with difficulty and Larry Griswold decided to leave the business and created his troupe of acrobats, which successfully toured America with the comedy show “Diving Fools”.
 As for trampoline inventor George Nissen, he devoted himself to the promotion and development of the device as an invention and “trampoline jumping” as a sport.
 He even managed to convince the government of the necessity to use his invention to train American soldiers and astronauts.

-The invention for the eighty-year history is almost unchanged because everything ingenious is simple.
+The invention stayed almost unchanged for the next eighty years because everything ingenious is simple.
 The foundations laid by George Nissen who invented the trampoline are still the basis for production.
-As before, it is all the same design in the form of a steel frame and a hopping canvas made of nylon or polypropylene, tensioned with springs.
-This is an answer to a very frequent question of what is a trampoline made out of.
+As before, it has the same design in the form of a steel frame and a hopping canvas made of nylon or polypropylene, tensioned with springs.
+This is an answer to a very frequent question: what is a trampoline made out of.

 Some people associate this device with childhood, and others with sports.
 But, anyway, it has long entered our lives.
 In different parts of the country, trampoline parks and new attractions associated with jumps are opening.
 But there are more interesting facts.